carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.WeatherParameters<a name="carla.WeatherParameters"></a>
-This class defines objects containing lightning and weather specifications that can be later be applied in [carla.World](#carla.World).
+This class defines objects containing lightning and weather specifications that can later be applied in [carla.World](#carla.World).
 So far, these conditions only intervene with [sensor.camera.rgb](/bp_library/).
 They neither affect the actor's physics nor other sensors.
   Each of these parameters acts indepently from the rest.
 Increasing the rainfall will not automatically create puddles nor change the road's humidity.
 That makes for a better customization but means that realistic conditions need to be scripted.
-However an example of dynamic weather conditions working reallistically can be found [here](https://github.com/carla-simulator/carla/blob/master/PythonAPI/examples/dynamic_weather.py).
+However an example of dynamic weather conditions working realistically can be found [here](https://github.com/carla-simulator/carla/blob/master/PythonAPI/examples/dynamic_weather.py).

 <h3>Instance Variables</h3>
 - <a name="carla.WeatherParameters.cloudiness"></a>**<font color="#f8805a">cloudiness</font>** (_float_)